UIC-HPC/Sp25Website/_assignments/survey.md

     description: Survey Due
 ---

 Please take a moment to complete the [course survey](https://forms.office.com/r/Akiidu6euX).
 This essential tool helps me understand each student's background, enabling me to tailor the course content and make necessary adjustments accordingly.
-This survey is mandatory and serves as the first snippet/quiz assignment.
+This survey is mandatory and serves as the first snippet/quiz assignment along with setting up your *Slack* account (25 points).